-Academic writing includes incorporating quotes from experts and the words of others in your own writing.
+Academic writing includes incorporating the words of others (including quotes and summaries) from experts in your own writing.
 Many different styles exist for citing the words and ideas of others in your own writing.
+If you are not sure which style can be used for your assignment, ask your instructor.
 Below are resources to help.

 When do I need to cite a source?